dart-ogurets/openapi_dart_common/README.md

 #### Maven

 If you don't have Maven installed, you can install it fairly easily on Linux and Mac (its in brew), it will require a JDK implementation so if you don't have done get one from https://adoptopenjdk.net/.
+Alternatively you can use it from Docker.